There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you

 The day after they moved in, Coraline started exploring their new home.
 It has twenty-one windows and fourteen doors, thirteen of which open.
 The fourteenth is locked with a brick wall on the other side until the day Coraline unlocked it and found a hallway to another flat in another house that looks just like theirs.

 Things seem great at first with better food, more toys, books with moving pictures, and chattering dinosaur skulls.
 Other Mother and Other Father want to keep her there.
 They want to change her and never let her go.
 Soon she finds other trapped children and she is their only hope of rescue.

-Just as the ships are preparing to leave, Line, Marin and her brothers best friend, is found to be missing.
-They run off to find him since they’re the only ones that know the truth of where he is.
+Just as the ships are preparing to leave, Line, Marin, and her brother’s best friend, are found to be missing.
+They ran off to find Line since they were the only ones that knew the truth about where he was.
 But night is falling, the island is changing, and when they return to the ships, it may be too late.

 I read this one last year and this one was sufficiently creepy in the best ways.
 But also being trapped on an island in perpetual night like my nightmare.